Peergos/Peergos/slate/source/includes/_push.md

 Push notifications can currently be sent through [GCM](http://developer.android.com/google/gcm/index.html) and email.

-Push notifications are powered by the [Buddycloud Pusher](https://github.com/buddycloud/buddycloud-pusher) project.
+Push notifications are powered by the [Peergos Pusher](https://github.com/peergos/peergos-pusher) project.
 The _Pusher_ is designed to be easy to extend to cover new event types in channels and new push systems.

 ### Query Parameters